tehaandev/tehaandev/README.md

 # Hi there!👋
 - I'm Tehaan from Sri Lanka.
-- I'm currently an undergraduate majoring in Computer Science
+- I'm currently an undergraduate majoring in Computer Science.
-- Furthermore, I'm working as a Dev Intern at <a href="https://calcey.com/">Calcey.</a>.
+- Furthermore, I'm working as a Dev Intern at <a href="https://calcey.com/">Calcey.</a>

 ## Skills and Tools🧑‍💻